MaybeSamigroup/SVS-SardineTail/README.md

 ## Installation

-Extract the release to your game install directory.
+Extract the [latest release](https://github.com/MaybeSamigroup/SVS-SardineTail/releases/latest) to your game install directory.

 ## Migration from 1.0. release